PR3007 - Biochemistry (2019/20)

 This module introduces students to key biochemical concepts to provide a foundation for subsequent study in the Applied Biology, Biomedical Sciences, and Molecular & Pharmaceutical Science subject areas at Level 4.

 An introductory study of the structure, properties and distribution of biomolecules: proteins: amino acids; peptide bond; levels of protein structure.
 Enzyme function.
-Carbohydrates: monosacchrides, sugar derivatives; glycosidic bond; oligo- and polysaccharides.
+Carbohydrates: monosaccharides, sugar derivatives; glycosidic bond; oligo- and polysaccharides.
 Lipids: classification of lipids, simple and complex, fatty acids and glycerides.
-An introduction to metabolic pathways and the production and utilisation of energy.
-Catabolism and anabolism will be discussed.
-An introduction to biological buffering systems will be covered.
+An introduction to metabolic pathways and the production and utilisation of energy; catabolism and anabolism; biological pH buffering systems.
+LO 1-5

 The module is supported by a website on WebLearn which includes a number of electronic learning aids.
 Students would be expected to use the site for assisted study.

 On successful completion of this module the students will be able to:

 1. Explain the organic chemistry of biological molecules.

 2. Differentiate between the basic 'building blocks' of life; proteins, nucleic acids, carbohydrates and lipids.

 3. Describe the principles of cellular energetics and the role of enzymes in metabolism.